cs1010/WooCommerce-Custom-Inventory-Report/README.md

 I created this because the default WooCommerce settings allows only a fixed value for out/low of stock reporting.

 I am not a programmer but know some wordpress/woocommerce as shop owner.
+Feel free to comment/update/improve it.

 Use of this plugin is without warranties.